-Impedance selection Typical impedance $(\Omega)^{[11]}$ Comments
+Impedance selection Typical impedance $(\Omega)^{[13]}$ Comments

 000 45

 001 120

-010 90 ----45 Ω is the factory default configuration.
+010 90 45 Ω is the factory default configuration.

-011 60 Other drive strength can be
+011 60 Other drive strength can be programmed

-100 45 Other drive strength can be programmed by writing into impedance selection bits in CR4[7:5].
+100 45 by writing into impedance selection bits in

-101 30 Selection bits in CR4[1.5].
+101 30 CR4[7:5].

 110 20

 111 20

-4.2.3.2 Deep power-down mode on POR (DPDPOR) CR4 [2]
+4.2.3.2 Deep-power-down mode on POR (DPDPOR) CR4 [2]

-This bit controls whether the device enters the deep power-down (DPD) or the standby mode after the completion of Power-on-reset (POR), Hardware reset (RESET pin or JEDEC reset), or exit the hibernate mode.
-The DPDPOR configuration bit enables the device to start in DPD mode, instead of standby mode when CS is HIGH.
-A CS pulse-width of t{CSDPD}, or Hardware reset will exit the DPD mode after t{EXTDPD} time.
+This bit controls whether the device enters the deep-power-down (DPD) or the standby mode after the completion of power-on-reset (POR), hardware reset (RESET pin or JEDEC reset), or exit the hibernate mode.
+The DPDPOR configuration bit enables the device to start in DPD mode, instead of Standby mode when CS is HIGH.
+A CS pulse-width of t{CSDPD}, or hardware reset will exit the DPD mode after t{EXTDPD} time.
 The CS pulse-width can be generated by toggling CS alone while SCK and I/Os are don't care.
-The DPDPOR bit status is ignored during the Software reset and the device always enters standby after the Software reset.
+The DPDPOR bit status is ignored during the software reset and the device always enters standby after the software reset.